About 13,000 workers go on strike seeking better wages and benefits from Detroit’s three automakers

 Top-scale assembly plant workers make about $32 per hour, plus large annual profit-sharing checks.
 Ford said average annual pay including overtime and bonuses was $78,000 last year.

-“We’re the ones for the last 20 years who have been kind of hoping things would change and we would get back some of the stuff that we lost with the bankruptcy,” said Tommy Wolikow, who delivers parts to an assembly line at GM’s pickup truck plant in Flint, Michigan, which is still making vehicles.
-“And every contract, it just seemed like we didn’t get what we deserved.”
+The union didn’t go after the companies’ big cash cows, which are full-size pickup trucks and big SUVs, and went more for plants that make vehicles with lower profit margins, said Marick Masters, a business professor at Wayne State University in Detroit.

-Wolikow called this year’s talks huge, and said meeting the company in the middle isn’t good enough.
-“I think it needs to be a little bit closer to the top of what were asking for,” he said.
+“They want to give the companies some space without putting them up against the wall,” Masters said.
+“They’re not putting them right into the corner.
+You put an animal in the corner and it’s dangerous.”

-The automakers, however, say they’re facing unprecedented demands on capital as they develop and build new electric vehicles while at the same time making gas-powered cars, SUVs and trucks to pay the bills.
-They’re worried that labor costs will rise so much that they’ll have to price their cars above those sold by foreign automakers with U.S. factories.
+Automakers say they’re facing unprecedented demands as they develop and build new electric vehicles while at the same time making gas-powered cars, SUVs and trucks to pay the bills.
+They’re worried labor costs will rise so much that they’ll have to price their cars above those sold by foreign automakers with U.S. factories.

 GM CEO Mary Barra told workers in a letter Thursday that the company is offering historic wage increases and new vehicle commitments at U.S. factories.
 GM’s offer, she wrote, “addresses what you’ve told us is most important to you, in spite of the heated rhetoric from UAW leadership.”